What

 in the process killing an innocent woman, a mother, with several pistol shots

 troops to wreak more destructive violence.
-Along with so many others.
+As with so many others.
 I have

-found it very worrisome as the pointless oppression weighs on me.
+found it very worrisome as the pointless oppression has weighed on me.
 Even though I

 am not present, I still feel the psychic violence that this maniac has imposed